-For many years a classification system based upon three categories has been in place.
-A new classification system has been established by a the Decree from Ministries of Economic Development and of the Environment on August 7th, 2015.
+For many years a classification system based upon three categories was in place.
+A new classification system was established by the Decree from Ministries of Economic Development and of the Environment on August 7th, 2015.
 It envisages five different categories: